 Belly River Campground © Parks Canada

-Open May 10 to early September (weather dependent).
+Open May 12 to September 30 (weather dependent).

 These campsites are available only on a first-come, first-served basis.
 Located along the Chief Mountain Highway, 26 km from Waterton townsite, this self-registration campground offers 24 unserviced sites flush and dry privies, food storage, kitchen shelters, fire rings and fire wood (fire permit required).
 Bring your own drinking and cooking water, as no potable water is available at this campground.
 A pleasant area of mixed aspen forest, this primitive campground lies right beside the Belly River and is favoured by those campers wanting a more secluded experience.
 Foxes, bear and deer are common through the area.
 A Campground Host Programme operates in this campground.